bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

       pull_request_source_branch: "develop"
       workflow: primary

-will only select the `primary` workflow if the pull request's source branch is `develop` AND the target branch is `master`.
+This will only select the `primary` workflow if the pull request's source branch is `develop` AND the target branch is `master`.

 If you want to specify filters which should be treated separately, for example, to select `primary` for pull requests where the source is `develop`, as well as select for the ones which target `master`: